Skip to main content

 Pushing the Boundaries

-Employing a multi-disciplinary methodology this three-year project will investigate and influence the ways in which Latin American States utilise transnational structures and interventions to address new security and justice challenges arising from forced migration.
+Employing a multi-disciplinary methodology this three-year project investigated and influenced the ways in which Latin American States utilised transnational structures and interventions to address new security and justice challenges arising from forced migration.

-The project is funded under the Future Research Leaders scheme by the Economic and Social Research Council (ESRC) of the United Kingdom.
+The project was funded under the Future Research Leaders scheme by the Economic and Social Research Council (ESRC) of the United Kingdom.